puzzle/jenkins-techlab/labs/06_environment.md

     }
 }
 ```
+?Again from the previous lab whent to use parameter and when to use env?
+Inside the shell script the stign interpplation of the language apply?

 Lab 6.2: Environment (Scripted Syntax)
 --------------------------------------

-Create a new branch named lab-6.2 from branch lab-2.2 and change the contents of the Jenkinsfile to:
+Create a new branch named lab-6.2 from branch lab-4.2 and change the contents of the Jenkinsfile to:

 ```groovy
 properties([